spongecaptain/risingwave-docs/docs/sql/syntax/sql-pattern-dynamic-filter.md

 WHERE t1.k > (select MAX(erase_ts) from t_erase_ts)
 ```

-Then, Dynamic Filter will be adopted to run this streaming query:
+Then, dynamic filter will be adopted to run this streaming query:

 ```
  StreamMaterialize { columns: [k, value], pk_columns: [k] }